sts10/linux-config/readme.markdown

 For gtk-based desktop environments like GNOME, you're probably going to want to run `sudo apt-get install redshift redshift-gtk`

+#### Configuring Redshift in Plasma

+First, I'd recommend moving the widget to the task bar.
+Then, to configure it, simply right-click the widget and click configure.
+Hit "Locate" to automatically locate your position.
+Then for temperature 6500 for Day and 3250 for Night seems to work well.

 ### System76/Pop!\_OS Links

 [Support articles](http://support.system76.com/articles/)